 Designing a sustainable landscape involves incorporating all of these elements into the design and layout.
 By taking the time to plan and design a sustainable landscape, you create a beautiful outdoor space that is both environmentally friendly and functional.

 While creating a sustainable environment involves some thought and planning, maintaining one is a much bigger challenge.
 To ensure that your sustainable landscape will thrive for years to come, here are some essential elements of its maintenance that you should keep in mind.

-Natural Fertiliser: Synthetic fertilisers, while effective at promoting plant growth, have a negative impact on the environment due to the chemicals they contain.
-To reduce your impact on the environment, opt for natural fertilisers such as compost, manure, or other organic material.
+Natural Fertiliser: Synthetic fertilizers, while effective at promoting plant growth, have a negative impact on the environment due to the chemicals they contain.
+To reduce your impact on the environment, opt for natural fertilizers such as compost, manure, or other organic material.